Good training planning

 • establishing a timeline for progression

-Each training plan is a bespoke programme particular to the individual trainee and the environment they work in, discussed and agreed with you, their workplace supervisor.
+Each training plan is an individual programme particular to the individual trainee and the environment they work in, discussed and agreed with you.
 It needs to take account of the job plan and any assigned roles and routine clinical responsibilities and needs to strike the right balance between the requirements of routine service and of progression through the HSST programme.

 A training plan should include: